pytchlang/pytch-tutorials/script-by-script-catch-apple/tutorial.md

 If you try this, it should let you move the bowl right by holding down the `d` key.
 But!
 You can move the bowl all the way off the stage.
-We'll fix that next.
+We’ll fix that next.

 ### Keep the bowl on the stage

-If the player is pressing `d`, we then need to check whether it's OK to move the bowl rightwards.
-We do this be checking the bowl's `x`-coordinate.
+If the player is pressing `d`, we then need to check whether it’s OK to move the bowl rightwards.
+We do this be checking the bowl’s `x`-coordinate.
 When the bowl is as far to the right as possible, the `x`-coordinate is `190` — I found this value by trial and error in the code below.
-It's OK to move right as long as the `x`-coordinate is less than or equal to 190.
+It’s OK to move right as long as the `x`-coordinate is less than or equal to 190.
 We can add another `if` statement to test for this, and only do the `self.change_x(2)` if the test passes.

 {{< learner-task >}}

-Change your script so that it also checks whether the bowl's `x`-coordinate is less than 190, and only moves rightwards if it is.
+Change your script so that it also checks whether the bowl’s `x`-coordinate is less than 190, and only moves rightwards if it is.

 {{< learner-task-help >}}